Koromix/rygel/web/koffi.dev/packaging.md

   }
 ```

+You can also go take a look at the full [working example in the repository](https://github.com/Koromix/rygel/tree/master/src/koffi/examples/electron-builder).

+### Electron with electron-forge

+Packaging with electron-forge should work as-is.

-You can also go take a look at the [fully-working example in the repository](https://github.com/Koromix/rygel/tree/master/src/koffi/examples/electron).
+You can also go take a look at the full [working example in the repository](https://github.com/Koromix/rygel/tree/master/src/koffi/examples/electron-forge).

 ### NW.js

 Packagers such as nw-builder should work as-is.

-You can find a [working example in the repository](https://github.com/Koromix/rygel/tree/master/src/koffi/examples/nwjs).
+You can find a full [working example in the repository](https://github.com/Koromix/rygel/tree/master/src/koffi/examples/nwjs).